nullstare/ReiLua/API.md

 > data = RL.GetBufferData( Buffer buffer )

-Get buffer data as table in the format is was stored
+Get buffer data as table in the format it was stored

 - Success return data{}